 Pacific Northwest consumers used 19,400 average megawatts or 170 million megawatt-hours of electricity in 2013.
-Without development of conservation beyond that projected to result from changes in retail electricity prices, the Council forecasts regional electricity demand will grow between 21,000 and 24,000 average megawatts by 2035.
-Regional demand is expected to increase by 2,200 to 4,800 average megawatts from 2015 to 2035 with an annual increase of 110 to 240 average megawatts per year.
+Without development of conservation beyond that projected to result from changes in retail electricity prices, the Council forecasts regional electricity demand will grow between 20,600 and 23,600 average megawatts by 2035.1 Regional demand is expected to increase by 1,800 to 4,400 average megawatts from 2015 to 2035 with an annual increase of 90 to 220 average megawatts per year.
 This translates to a growth rate of 0.5 to 1.0 percent per year.
-The regional peak load for power, which typically occurs in winter, is forecast to grow from 30,000 to 31,000 megawatts in 2015 to 32,000 to 36,000 megawatts by 2035.
+The regional peak load for power, which typically occurs in winter, is forecast to grow from 30,000 to 31,000 megawatts in 2015 to 31,600 to 35,600 megawatts by 2035.
 This equates to an average annual growth rate of 0.4 to 0.8 percent.
-Cost-effective efficiency improvements identified in this Seventh Power Plan are anticipated to meet most if not all of this projected growth.
+Cost-effective efficiency improvements identified in this Seventh Power Plan are anticipated to meet most if not all of this projected growth under most future conditions.

 The slow pace of growth in electricity demand is unprecedented.
-Lower forecast growth in demand is due to projected significant improvements in federal appliance standards and to a much lesser extent, the growth in distributed generation at customer sites (e.g. roof-top solar photovoltaics [PV].
-After accounting for the impact of new cost-effective conservation that should be developed over this period, the need for additional generation is forecast to be quite small compared to historical experience.
-While annual electricity demand is forecast to grow slowly, summer-peak demand continues to grow and may equal winter-peak demand possibly even as early as during the period of this twenty-year plan.
+Lower forecast growth in demand is due to projected significant improvements in federal appliance standards and to a much lesser extent, the growth in distributed generation at customer sites (e.g. rooftop solar photovoltaics [PV]).
+After accounting for the impact of new cost-effective conservation that should be developed over the 20-year period covered by the Seventh Plan, the need for additional generation is forecast to be quite small compared to historical experience.
+While annual electricity demand is forecast to grow slowly, summer-peak demand continues to grow and may equal winter-peak demand near the end of this 20-year plan.

 Unlike most of the rest of the nation, the Northwest has historically been a winter-peaking power system.
-However, largely due to the increased use of air conditioning, the difference between winter-and summer-peak loads is forecast to shrink over time.
-Assuming normal weather conditions, winter-peak demand in the Seventh Power Plan is projected to grow from 30,000 to 31,000 megawatts in 2015 to around 32,000 to 36,000 megawatts by 2035.
+However, largely due to the increased use of air conditioning, the difference between winterand summer-peak loads is forecast to shrink over time.
+Assuming normal weather conditions, winterpeak demand in the Seventh Power Plan is projected to grow from 30,000 to 31,000 megawatts in 2015 to around 31,600 to 35,600 megawatts by 2035.
 Summer-peak demand is forecast to grow faster than winter peak.
-Summer peak is forecast to grow from 27,000 to 28,000 megawatts in 2015 to 31,000 to 34,000 megawatts by 2035.
+Summer peak is forecast to grow from 27,000 to 28,000 megawatts in 2015 to 30,600 to 33,600 megawatts by 2035.
 The average annual growth rate for winter-peak demand is forecast to be 0.4 to 0.8 percent per year while the annual growth rate for summer-peak demand is forecast to grow at a slightly faster pace of 0.7 to 1.0 percent per year.
 As a result, by 2035 the gap between summer-peak load and winter-peak load will have narrowed considerably from about 3,000 megawatts to between 1,000 to 2000 megawatts.

 1 Throughout this chapter the amount of electricity used by consumers is referred to as either electricity demand or sales.
 Electricity load refers to the amount of electricity produced at generation facilities and includes transmission and distribution system losses.
+INTRODUCTION